 As therapeutic as writing was, Imani soon realized the process was about more than books.
 She had something to say—to share—with women whose faces she hadn’t seen, but whose souls she intuitively felt.
 Her story was theirs and so was her journey.
 She knew she wasn’t alone—that there were women somewhere, everywhere—who were just going through the motions and desperately needed more.
 These women were waiting for a safe space, a spiritual space, where they could connect on a deeper level, and be acknowledged and affirmed.

 And so, in 2013, YANASISTERS was born.

 What began as a vision has taken on a soul of its own.
 YANASISTERS held its first Journey to Purpose and Passion retreat in 2013 for an intimate group of 20 women.
 Today, YANA has become a powerful, intergenerational sister circle where thousands of women laugh, cry, live and love—together.
 From the mountains of Georgia to the sands of the Caribbean, YANA is a collective and conversation that has grown organically and lovingly.
-The movement is on course to increase to 100,000 sister members by 2020 with retreats, conferences and affiliate groups across the globe.
+The movement includes over 25,000 women worldwide with live and virtual retreats, conferences and affiliate groups across the globe.